We check every Pennsylvania bar exam pass list. The only question is, will your name be on it?

 If you are a domestic attorney, you may qualify for admission to the Pennsylvania Bar if you fulfill many detailed requirements.
 Some of those requirements are:

-“I felt so prepared and so well-versed in every area of the law for the exam.
-I never felt that way with Barbri the first couple of times I took it.
-I can’t say enough about how well-prepared I felt and how relieved I was after failing twice to come back and just nail it after six years of absence from the law.”
+Jennifer failed twice with Barbri.
+“I felt so prepared…for the exam.
+I never felt that way the first couple of times.
+I can’t say enough about how I felt after failing twice to come back and just nail it after six years of absence from the law.”

 AmeriBar has been helping students pass the Pennsylvania bar exam for over 20 years.